vincent-lg/bui/docs/tutorial/layout.md

 > `multiline`: if present, set the text on multiple lines.

 This attribute doesn't require a value.
 If it's present the text can contain several lines.
 If not it's a single line widget.
-To set our `report` text as a multiline text widget in your `basic` layout, we could do something like:
+To set our `report` text as a multiline text widget in our `basic` layout, we could do something like:

       <text x=3 y=3 id=report multiline>Report</text>